hbkworld/streaming-spec/complex_types.md

 ### Statistics {#Statistics}

 Statistics consists of N "counters" each covering a value interval.
 If the measured value is within a counter interval, then that counter is incremented.
-For instance the interval from 50 to 99 db might be covered by 50 counters.
+For instance the interval from 50 to 99 dB might be covered by 50 counters.
 Each of these counters then would cover 1 dB.

 Often there also is a lower than lowest and higher than highest counter, and for performance reasons, there might be a total counter.